Azure/azure-sdk-for-js/sdk/trustedsigning/azure-developer-signing-rest/README.md

 ### Prerequisites

 - You must have an [Azure subscription](https://azure.microsoft.com/free/) to use this package.
-- You must have an existing Azure Developer Signing account.
+- You must have an existing Trusted Signing account.
 - You must have confirmed your identity using the Identity Validation resource.
 - You must have an existing Certificate Profile created.